markdoliner/transcode_to_mp3/README.md

 ========
 A simple command line python script that transcodes a list of files from a few different audio encodings to mp3.
-Useful when you have FLAC files that you want to play in iTunes or anything else that doesn't support FLAC.
+Useful when you have FLAC files that you want to play in Apple Music or anything else that doesn't support FLAC.

 Files are written to the local directory in a file hierarchy that mirrors the source file hierarchy.